taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"What's the point?
 I came all this way, and I failed.
 It was a mistake to leave Green Haven Clarksville..."*

-Asoka has had their fill of water.
+Asoka starts to cry.
 Their stomach rumbles loudly, pityingly, and Iri looks worried.

-Iri: *"Soka, pleeeaaase will you eat something?"*

-Asoka: *"Maybe there's leftovers at the Central Hearth..."*
+Iri: *"Soka, pleeeaaase will you eat something?
+Maybe there's leftovers at the Central Hearth..."*

 They both look up at the sound of a scratch on Asoka's sleeping bubble.
-Asoka and Iri exchange a glance, then Asoka sighs.
+Asoka and Iri exchange a glance, then Asoka sighs and ties back their hair.

 Asoka: *"Fine, I'll get up."*

-Asoka ties back their hair and swings their legs out of the hammock, rubbing their face with one hand.
+Asoka swings their legs out of the hammock, rubbing their face with one hand.
 Iri hands Asoka their head scarf, face veil, and jacket while yelling in the direction of the inquisitive scratch.

 Iri: **"Um momento!"**

 *translation: "Just a minute!"*

-### Page 5
+### Page 4

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
 Asoka is wearing their head scarf, but the face veil is pulled back, revealing their face so that they can eat.
 Asoka's jacket is on but un-fastened up the front.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the [bojagi](en.wikipedia.org/wiki/Bojagi) that Min had used to bring it up to Asoka's bubble.
 Asoka eats ravenously as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into two wooden cups.
 Min puts down the thermos and watches Asoka eat with satisfaction.
 Iri peers curiously into the thermos.
 Min, looking a bit abashed, offers her cup to the mechapet.